-The card also offers 6% cash back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations and at select U.S. department stores, as well as 1% cash back on all other purchases.
+The card also offers 6% cash back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations and transit (including taxis/rideshares, parking, tolls, trains, buses and more), as well as 1% cash back on all other purchases.
 All cash back is earned in the form of Reward Dollars, which can then be redeemed after the minimum 25 Reward Dollars have been reached.

 Just be aware that this card has a $95 annual fee, which eats away part of your cash back.
 You also won’t earn bonus rewards at superstores or warehouse clubs, so if you do most of your grocery shopping or gas purchasing at Costco or Sam’s Club, you’ll only earn 1% back.

 Best rotating category cash back card: Discover it® Cash Back

 From a purely cash back perspective, Discover it® is the best rotating category cash back credit card.
 It offers 5% cash back on up to $1,500 in total purchases per quarter in rotating categories when you activate (1% after the cap) and 1% on all other purchases.
 Additionally, Discover will automatically match the cash back you earn after your first 12 consecutive billing periods.

 Chase Freedom® is another potential winner in this category.
 We put it head-to-head with Discover it® and found some surprising results.